ultimatesource/denovogear/denovogear-code/README.txt

 Authors: Don Conrad, Avinash Ramu ( aramu at genetics dot wustl dot edu ) and Reed Cartwright.
-Please check http://denovogear.weebly.com for updated documentation.

 ## RELEASE NOTES
 v0.5.3
-removed X allele in VCF op
+removed 'X' allele in VCF op.
+VCF can be indexed by Tabix, IGVTools and used in Annovar. added region based denovo calling on BCF files, invoked with --region flag added vcf parser for denovo calling, invoked with --vcf flag

 v0.5.2